dpchamps/garbage-day/blog/chapter-1.md

 pub struct Header {}
 ```

-We start with the `Allocation` trait.
-This will provide a way for us to specify an interface for all of the values that can be managed.
+The `Allocation` trait will provide a way for us to specify an interface for all of the values that can be managed.
 It's empty now, but we'll expand it as we go.

-Next, the `Header` struct -- Again, empty for now -- will live alongside whatever actual data has been requested for allocation.
-The header will be used for keeping tabs on our memory.
+Next, the `Header` struct  will live alongside whatever actual data has been requested for allocation.
+The header will be used for store meta-data for the allocated objects.
+For now, it will live alongside the data -- we'll see later some GC optimizations that call for storing certain fields elsewhere.

 Finally, we need a definition for the actual things we'll be allocating as well as a data structure for referencing them: